CassieW/cassiew.github.io/landing.md

 		<header class="major">
 			<h2>Digital Industry</h2>
 		</header>
-		<p>Throughout the manufacturing full value chain, a massive amount of data is produced, shared while not digitalized or analyzed.
+		<p>Throughout the manufacturing full value chain, a massive amount of data is produced, shared yet not digitalized or analyzed.
 There is a big opportunity in using this large amount of data to optimize all stage of operations, and in moving to service-product bundles with the help of real-time feedback from products in use.</p>
 	</div>
 </section>